-It’s off topic, but this is a fairly short post so I thought that I’d through in a little bonus piece of information.
-Just because if made reference to the possible color variation of the toggle switches, here are the instructions for changing the color theme:
+It’s off topic, but this is a fairly short post so I thought that I’d throw in a little bonus piece of information.
+Just because it made reference to the possible color variation of the toggle switches, here are the instructions for changing the color theme:

 The option is located under System > Settings, down in View Settings.